 ‘Their place does not exist’ > ‘They have no place’ (Theban Tomb 50, Harpist song B 11)

-Diglossia is a complex phenomenon and the Egyptian case for linguistic variation according to discourse registers or contexts of use is still in need further research, although promising steps have already been taken.
-However, one may assume that there is no progressive transition between the use of two successive written registers in the large sense, so that the whole history of Ancient Egyptian as a spoken language remains documented.
+Diglossia is a complex phenomenon, and the Egyptian case for linguistic variation according to discourse registers or contexts of use is still in need of further research, although promising steps have already been taken.
+However, one may assume that there is no progressive transition between the use of two successive written registers in the larger sense, so that the whole history of Ancient Egyptian as a spoken language remains undocumented.
 As a consequence, there may be a gap in the attestation of linguistic change between Middle Egyptian stricto sensu and Late Egyptian texts.
-This gap affects different linguistic phenomena, and its impact on the history of existential negation will be examined in ection 3.3.
+This gap affects different linguistic phenomena in various ways, and its impact on the history of existential negation will be examined in Section 3.3.

 3.2 When existential negations take over discourse functions in the negative domain

-As mentioned in ection 2.2, the verb of existence wnn is combined in two distinct constructions with the negation ni in order to renew the existential construction.
+As mentioned in Section 2.2, the verb of existence wnn is combined in two distinct constructions with the negation ni in order to renew the existential construction.
 However, only one of these follows a typical path of change towards a new type B (ni wn > nn).
 The construction ni wnt follows another path of evolution, taking over a pragmatically marked function in the negative domain.
 Already in Old Egyptian, the form wnt is grammaticalized as a conjunction in a variety of completive constructions.
-As a consequence, in the attested documentation, the former existential verb wnt is probably also reanalyed as such in the former negative existential construction within which I propose that it emerged.
-Semantically, this reanalysis prompted the use of the construction as a denial operator, as is observed by Uljas (2007: 192193).
-Later on, in order to express the negation of existence, a new form of the existential verb wnn is even reintroduced as an existential predicate after ni wnt
+As a consequence, in the attested documentation, the former existential verb wnt is probably also reanalysed as such in the former negative existential construction (within which I propose that it emerged).
+Semantically, this reanalysis prompted the use of the construction as a denial operator, as is astutely observed by Uljas (2007: 192–193).
+Later on, in order to express the negation of existence, a new form of the existential verb wnn is even reintroduced as an existential predicate after ni wnt:

 (50) Middle Egyptian (Egyptian [Afro-Asiatic], Egypt)